Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 #### Viewer selector

-For each OCCT viewer there is a **Viewer selector** class instance.
+For each OCCT viewer there is a **Viewer selector** class *SelectMgr_ViewerSelector3d*.
 It provides a high-level API for the whole selection algorithm and encapsulates the processing of objects and sensitive entities for each mouse pick.
 The viewer selector maintains activation and deactivation of selection modes, launches the algorithm, which detects candidate entities to be picked, and stores its results, as well as implements an interface for keeping selection structures up-to-date.

 #### Selection manager

-Selection manager is a high-level API to manipulate selection of all displayed objects.
+Selection manager *SelectMgr_SelectionManager* is a high-level API to manipulate selection of all displayed objects.
 It handles all viewer selectors, activates and deactivates selection modes for the objects in all or particular selectors, manages computation and update of selections for each object.
 Moreover, it keeps selection structures updated taking into account applied changes.

 @figure{visualization_image008.png,"The relations chain between viewer selector and selection manager",400}

 @subsubsection occt_visu_2_2_2 Algorithm

 All three types of OCCT selection are implemented as a single concept, based on the search for overlap between frustum and sensitive entity through 3-level BVH tree traversal.

 #### Selection Frustum

 The first step of each run of selection algorithm is to build the selection frustum according to the currently activated selection type.

 For the point or the rectangular selection the base of the frustum is a rectangle built in conformity with the pixel tolerance or the dimensions of a user-defined area, respectively.
 For the polyline selection, the polygon defined by the constructed line is triangulated and each triangle is used as the base for its own frustum.
 Thus, this type of selection uses a set of triangular frustums for overlap detection.

 The frustum length is limited by near and far view volume planes and each plane is built parallel to the corresponding view volume plane.